oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 We are going to consider two situations.
 One where we have a many data points and lots of constraints needed.
 The other with few data points and constraints.

 - optimization in standard format
-  - For a problem with many data points, these techniques seem very ineffective as we cannot loop to create neither variables or constraints.
+  - For a problem with many data points, these techniques seem very ineffective as we cannot loop to create neither variables nor constraints.
 This means that it will require many lines of code to model it.
   - For a problem with few data points, modelling it with the standard formats _lp_ and _mps_ feels reasonable.
 LP looks similar to mathematica which we know is effective in simple situations.
 MPS looks like it required more lines of code than LP as it is column orientet and is therefore less effective to program manually than LP.
 - Using AMPL
   - For large data sets AMPL seems like the best choice.
 That i because we can loop and declare many variables and constraints on just one line of code.
 AMPL also seems realistic as it looks easy to use existing data from E.g a database to create sets in which you can perform calculations on.
   - Even for a problem with a small amount of data points it seems reasonable to use AMPL.
 The syntax of AMPL feels similiar to the mathematical notation of optimization problems.

-We also feel like it is a good tool to use if you dont know the dimension of the model you are suppose to define.
+We also feel like it is a good tool to use if you dont know the dimension of the model you are supposed to define.
 No matter the size of the problem.
 This is because you can define groups of constraints that really dont care about the model dimensions.
 We also feel like it would be rather easy to make "big" changes quickly to your model, without much of an effort, which is a good thing.

 - Using Mathematica
   - Matimatica us good to use for simpler problem as it is easy to understand and fairly quick to set up.
 But as it also feels more like a multi purpose tool, it is better to use AMPL specifically for linear programming problems.